VuongRon/TsushoBot/README.md

 ---

-## <a id="running-debugging-the-project"></a> Running/Debugging the project
+## Running/Debugging the project

-In order to run the project, it requires getting compiled first from Typescript to Javascript.
+In order to run the project, you first need to compile TypeScript files into JavaScript files.

-Run `npm run build:src` in order to compile the src Typescript project.
+Run `npm run build:src` in order to compile the src TypeScript project.
 To then run the project, you can run `npm start`.

 In order to debug the project, in VS code go to Run (Default keyboard shortcut: Ctrl+Shift+D), then at the top choose "Launch Program" and click the green triangle (Start Debugging).
-Note that you need to place your breakpoints in your source code (Typescript/Javascript) in the `src` folder, and **not** in the `dist` folder.
+Note that you need to place your breakpoints in your source code (TypeScript/JavaScript) in the `src` folder, and **not** in the `dist` folder.

 ---